Okay, remember, every day, Christmas morning here on the Excellence in Broadcasting Network, get to open up all kinds of presents.

 We need a Saddam plan, like the Marshall Plan, call it the Durban Plan, where we rebuild the country that we have destroyed, put Saddam back in power.

-He's gonna need some new limousines, bulletproof limousines, because there will be some enemies that he has out there.
+He's going to need some new limousines, bulletproof limousines, because there will be some enemies that he has out there.

-Uh get him a fleet of these these these hybrid dilemmas, make a hybrid limousine, a whole fleet of them, and present those to Saddam, give him his oil fields back, and make him, you know, put let him, you know, he ran the oil for food program, and that that's a great example of of world leadership.
+Get him a fleet of these hybrid limousines, make a hybrid limousine, a whole fleet of them, and present those to Saddam, give him his oil fields back, and make him, you know, put him, you know, he ran the oil for food program, and that's a great example of world leadership.

-Uh get rid of Kofi, put Saddam in charge of the United Nations and let the oil for food program resume operations.
+Get rid of Kofi, put Saddam in charge of the United Nations, and let the oil for food program resume operations because that's where the Democrats' stunt is going.

 Well, let's carry it out.

-We've kicked an innocent victim out of his country, and he didn't do diddly squat to deserve it.
+We've kicked an innocent victim out of his country, and he didn't do diddly squad to deserve it.

 He's an innocent man.